GamrCorps/KTANE-Tutorials/ktane_git_setup/ktane_git_setup.md

     git clone https://github.com/keeptalkinggame/ktanemodkit.git
     cd ktanemodkit

-If you already have the modkit installed, navigate to its folder.
+#### If you already have the modkit downloaded (or already have a mod started), navigate to its folder.
 Right-click and select `Git Bash here`.

 Copy and paste the following commands into the terminal and hit <kbd>Enter</kbd>/<kbd>Return</kbd>: